-1 Improper Conduct
+1. Improper Conduct

-- 1.1 In accordance with the IET's Bye-laws, this procedure has been approved by the Board of Trustees to deal with any allegation of improper conduct which is made about its members.
-The Board of Trustees delegates the powers as set out in these Regulations to each of the Director of Governance and External Engagement, the Complaint Secretary, Preliminary Investigation Panel, the Investigator, Disciplinary Panel and Appeal Panel to investigate and adjudicate on alleged breaches of the IET's Bye-laws and Rules of Conduct, and if a breach is established, to apply appropriate sanctions in accordance with the Bye-laws. - 1.2 If at any point a person becomes aware that any criminal or civil proceedings related to the alleged misconduct are under way or are likely, they are to inform the Complaint Secretary who will inform a member of the Preliminary Investigation Board (if the matter has not been referred to a Disciplinary Panel) or the Chair of the Disciplinary Panel (if the matter has been referred to a Disciplinary Panel) as soon as practicable for a decision as to whether proceedings under these Regulations should be suspended pending the outcome of the criminal or civil proceedings. - 1.3 Where a decision is made to suspend proceedings under paragraph 1.2 above, the decision maker shall: - 1.3.1 Consider informing the complainant of the decision to suspend the proceedings and the reasons for that; and - 1.3.2 Inform the member of the decision to suspend the proceedings and the reasons for that.
+- 1.1.
+In accordance with the IET's Bye-laws, this procedure has been approved by the Board of Trustees to deal with any allegation of improper conduct which is made about its members.
+The Board of Trustees delegates the powers as set out in these Regulations to each of the Governance and External Engagement Director, the Complaint Secretary, Preliminary Investigation Panel, the Investigator, Disciplinary Panel, Independent Reviewer, President and Appeal Panel to investigate and adjudicate on alleged breaches of the IET's Bye-laws and Rules of Conduct, and if a breach is established, to apply appropriate sanctions in accordance with the Bye-laws. - 1.2.
+If at any point a person becomes aware that any criminal or civil proceedings related to the alleged misconduct are under way or are likely, they are to inform the Complaint Secretary who will inform a member of the Preliminary Investigation Committee (if the matter has not been referred to a Disciplinary Panel) or the Chair of the Disciplinary Panel (if the matter has been referred to a Disciplinary Panel) as soon as practicable for a decision as to whether proceedings under these Regulations should be suspended pending the outcome of the criminal or civil proceedings. - 1.3.
+Where a decision is made to suspend proceedings under paragraph 1.2, the decision maker shall: - 1.3.1.
+Consider informing the complainant of the decision to suspend the proceedings and the reasons for that; and - 1.3.2.
+Inform the member of the decision to suspend the proceedings and the reasons for that. - 1.4.
+If, at any point after the complaint has been referred to the Preliminary Investigation Panel (see paragraph 4.3), the member's membership of the IET comes to an end (whether through resignation, non-renewal or other reason), the Governance and External Engagement Director will decide whether the IET will continue with or end its disciplinary process against the member.
+If the decision is made to end the disciplinary process, the Complaint Secretary shall inform the complainant of that decision.

-2 Allegation
+2. Allegation

-- 2.1 Any allegation about a member's improper conduct should be dealt with under this procedure.
-The following would constitute an allegation of improper conduct for the purpose of this procedure: - 2.1.1 Any breach of the IET's Bye-laws or Rules of Conduct; - 2.1.2 Personal status (eq bankruptcy, criminal offences unconnected with work). - 2.2 Any complaint must be made:
+2.1.
+Any allegation about a member's improper conduct should be dealt with under this procedure.
+The following would constitute an allegation of improper conduct for the purpose of this procedure:

-- 2.2.1 To the Director of Governance and External Engagement; and - 2.2.2 In writing (which includes electronic means). - 2.3 The IET may consider a complaint of misconduct in connection with the member's professional capacity or in connection with a member generally. - 2.4 The IET may investigate a concern of misconduct where no complaint is received (eg on the basis of a news item). - 2.5 The IET will only consider complaints or concerns about its members.
+- 2.1.1.
+Any breach of the IET's Bye-laws or Rules of Conduct; - 2.1.2.
+Personal status (eg bankruptcy, criminal offences unconnected with work). - 2.2.
+Any complaint must be made: - 2.2.1.
+To the Governance and External Engagement Director; and - 2.2.2.
+In writing (which includes electronic means). - 2.3.
+The IET may consider a complaint of misconduct in connection with the member's professional capacity or in connection with a member generally. - 2.4.
+The IET may investigate a concern of misconduct where no complaint is received (eq on the basis of a news item). - 2.5.
+The IET will only consider complaints or concerns about its members.

-3 Communications with members
+3. Communications with members

-3.1 Any communication with a member under these proceedings may be carried out using any of the contact details held by the IET for that member, including postal address and email and for the avoidance of doubt, the phrase "in writing" includes email or similar electronic communication.
+3.1.
+Any communication with a member under these proceedings may be carried out using any of the contact details held by the IET for that member, including postal address and email and for the avoidance of doubt, the phrase "in writing" includes email or similar electronic communication.

-4 Complaint Secretary
+4. Complaint Secretary